ska-telescope/mid-cbf-mcs/docs/src/guide/developer/design_notes.rst

 rely on ``Vcc``'s result, but once it reaches this blocking point, it must wait.

-MCS keeps track of these blocking commands by adding their command IDs to a set as they are queued, and removing them when change events for the ``lrcFinished`` attribute are received.
+MCS keeps track of these blocking commands by adding their command IDs to a set as they are queued, and removing them when change events for the ``longRunningCommandResult`` attribute are received.
 This way, when ``CbfSubarray`` reaches its blocking point, it calls a function that waits until the set is emptied (indicating ``Vcc`` has finished), else the timeout is reached and the parent command fails.